 The VW Polo chalks up an impressive Euro NCAP score, with additional safety tech on the options list

-The Polo finished in 48th spot on a 75-car list in our 2021 Driver Power customer satisfaction survey, with Volkswagen itself finishing a disappointing 19th out of 30 brands.
+The Polo finished in 48th spot on a 75-car list in our 2021 Driver Power customer satisfaction survey, with Volkswagen itself placing 17th out of 29 brands.

 Volkswagen provides a three-year/60,000-mile warranty but it’s worth investigating the small print.
 Years one and two are manufacturer cover with unlimited mileage, while year three is a 12-month/60,000-mile retailer warranty.
 Should you exceed 60,000 miles in the first 24 months, the manufacturer warranty will remain valid but the extra year will no longer be available.